HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 This mechanism enables a full request/response pattern.

 ##### Unsolicited Responses
 Applications SHOULD be prepared to see, at most, one incoming message with a given `responseToMessageId`.
 If multiple response messages (e.g., streams) are needed, this can be accomplished by having the server send "unsolicited" messages, i.e., messages with no `responseToMessageId`, after a client's initial request.

 ### Influence the EHR UI: `ui.*`
-An embedded SMART app improves the clinician's user experience by attempting to close itself, when appropriate, or by requesting the EHR automatically navigate the user to an appropriate next activity.
-Messages that affect the EHR UI match the pattern `ui.*` for their `messageType`.
+An embedded SMART app may improve the clinician's user experience by attempting to close itself when appropriate, or by requesting the EHR automatically navigate the user to an appropriate 'next' activity.
+Messages that affect the EHR UI will have a `messageType` that matches the pattern `ui.*`.

+The `ui` category includes messages: `launchActivity` and `done`.

-A `ui.*` message may contain an OPTIONAL `activityType` property.
+A `ui.*` message may also contain an OPTIONAL `activityType` property.
 These named activity types are drawn from the SMART Web Messaging [Activity Catalog].
-In general, these activities follow the same naming conventions as entries in the CDS Hooks catalog, and will align with CDS Hooks catalog entries where feasible.
+In general, these activities follow the same naming conventions as entries in the CDS Hooks catalog (`noun-verb`), and will align with CDS Hooks catalog entries where feasible.

-This property indicates the navigation target the EHR should go to after the ui message has been handled.
-A activity may specify additional parameters that can be included in the call as additional properties.
+The `activityType` property indicates the navigation target the EHR should go to after the ui message has been handled.
+An activity may specify additional parameters that can be included in the call as additional properties.

-The ui category includes two messages: `launchActivity` and `done`.
-All `ui.done` and `ui.launchActivity` messages may include an `activityType` such as `problem-add` or `order-sign`.
-These named activity types are drawn from the SMART Web Messaging [Activity Catalog].
-In general, these activities follow the same naming conventions as entries in the CDS Hooks catalog, and will align with CDS Hooks catalog entries where feasible.
+All `ui.done` messages MAY include an `activityType` such as `problem-add` or `order-sign`.
 All `ui.launchActivity` messages SHALL include an `activityType`.

-The `ui.done` messageType instructs the EHR to close the activity hosting the SMART app, and optionally navigates the user to an alternate activity.
+The `ui.done` message type signals the EHR to close the activity hosting the SMART app, and optionally navigates the user to a 'next' activity.

 *Note:* A SMART app launched in the context of CDS Hooks should generally not need to specify an `activityType` or `activityParameters` with the `ui.done` message, because the EHR tracks the context in which the app was launched (e.g., order entry) and can navigate to the appropriate follow-up screen based on this context.

 An example of a `ui.done` message is shown below: